 A series of free, virtual public talks and podcasts from the future of work to rethinking the distribution of water for a more equitable and sustainable future.

-A series of student competitions, to design solutions to real-world probelms, translate their research and help with vaccination research, with more than $33,000 to be won.
+A series of student competitions, to design solutions to real-world probelms, translate their research and help with vaccination research.

-Students, professionals, and researchers from the University of Sydney are invited to participate and help understand vaccine related misinformation.
+Students and staff were invited to participate in a Coding Challenge to help understand vaccine related misinformation.

 3 Minute Thesis is an international competition that features higher degree by research students from over 55 institutions across Australia, New Zealand and Asia.
 It challenges students to tell the story of their research: what they are doing, why it matters, and what they hope to achieve, in three minutes.

-The winner of the event will be invited to compete against students from other universities in the Asia-Pacific final event.
+The winner competes against students from other universities in the Asia-Pacific final event.

 Visualise Your Thesis is an international competition that challenges graduate researchers to summarise their research in an engaging, 60-second visual multimedia presentation.
 It gives the researcher the opportunity to build essential digital communication skills so they can effectively communicate complex research to a general audience.